TryingTom/Flutter-Basics/README.md

 # Task6_Flutter

 A new Flutter project, made as a part of school assignment.
 Very basic app with simple forms and another page to show the details.
+(To be done soon...)

 ## Getting Started